tnevolin/mm6-skill-emphasis-mod/Readme.md

 ![Other classes damage rate progression by skill level](weapon_nonmelee.png)

-Archer is the only non melee oriented class who still can use all weapons.
-Therefore, 2h axe is a clear preference for them.
-The single weapon focus allows faster development.
-Since they cannot carry shield there is nothing else for them to do.
-Another possible option is spear-sword that is noticeably weaker but contributes to AC if this is so desired.
+Archer does not possess close combat bonuses yet it is still capable of using all weapons.
+Two-handed axe is a clear preference for them due to 2h damage bonus.
+Besides, since they cannot carry shield there is nothing else for them to do.
+Another possible option is spear-sword that is somewhate weaker on offense but beefs up AC.
 Everything else is worse.

 ### Cleric